Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Introduction

 The study of quantum impurity systems out of equilibrium is relevant to several fields, including the nonequilibrium dynamics of ions scattering from metallic surfaces \cite{He2010,Pamperin2015}, the steady state nonequilibrium transport through Kondo-correlated quantum dots \cite{DeFranceschi2002,HanHeary2007,Anders2008a} or the nature of nonequilibrium states in periodically driven quantum dot systems \cite{Schiller2008}.
 In addition, solving for the nonequilibrium dynamics of quantum impurity systems is a prerequisite for applications to the nonequilibrium dynamical mean field theory \cite{Freericks2006} of correlated materials, with relevance to interpreting time-resolved photoemission experiments \cite{Perfetti2006,Ligges2018}.
 While there are many studies investigating the time-dependent dynamics of quantum impurity systems, including functional and real-time renormalization group methods\cite{Metzner2012,Kennes2012a,Schoeller2009}, flow equation \cite{Lobaskin2005,Wang2010}, quantum Monte Carlo \cite{Gull2011b,Cohen2014a}, density matrix renormalization group methods \cite{Daley2004,White2004,Schmitteckert2010}, hierarchical quantum master equation approach \cite{Schinabeck2016,Schinabeck2018}, and, the time-dependent numerical renormalization group (TDNRG) method \cite{Anders2005,Anders2006,Anders2008a,Anders2008b,Eidelstein2012,Guettge2013,Nghiem2014a,Nghiem2014b, Nghiem2016,Nghiem2017,Nghiem2018}, there are fewer studies devoted to investigating the nature of the time-dependent spectral function in nonequilibrium situations \cite{Nordlander1999,Anders2008b,Cohen2014a,Weymann2015,Bock2016,Nghiem2017,Nghiem2018,Krivenko2019}.

 In contrast to the equilibrium case, where the spectral function is uniquely defined via the Lehmann representation, and can be derived directly from the retarded Green function \cite{Bulla2008}, in the case of nonequilibrium, there is a degree of freedom in defining the time-dependent spectral function $A(\omega,t)$ from the Fourier transform of the retarded two-time Green function $G^r(t_1,t_2)$, depending on how $t$ is measured with respect to $t_1$ and/or $t_2$ prior to carrying out the Fourier transform w.r.t. the relative time $t'=t_1-t_2$.
-In the context of time-dependent transport through quantum dots \cite{Jauho1994,Nordlander1999}, the choice $t=t_1$ is appropriate, whereas in the context of time-resolved photoemission spectroscopy \cite{Freericks2009,Freericks2015,Freericks2017,Randi2017}, the natural choice is the average time $t=(t_1+t_2)/2$.
+In the context of time-dependent transport through quantum dots \cite{Jauho1994,Nordlander1999}, the choice $t=t_1$ is appropriate\footnote{ This choice is also appropriate in other situations, e.g., in calculating the injected current from a probe into a Luttinger liquid channel subject to a quench \cite{Calzona2017,Calzona2018,Kennes2014}.}, whereas in the context of time-resolved photoemission spectroscopy \cite{Freericks2009,Freericks2015,Freericks2017,Randi2017}, the natural choice is the average time $t=(t_1+t_2)/2$.